lukeplausin/sceptre-template-resolver/README.md

 Unlike the standard `template` object, this resolver does not assume that your template will be in the `templates` directory.

+If you use this resolver to resolve a key within the `sceptre_user_data` block of your template, then any references to this key within your template will resolve to a `None` object.
+This is intentional, to avoid circular dependencies.

 Please remember that your `template` file inputs must follow the same rules as regular Sceptre templates.
 This means they must have a `.j2`, `.yaml` or `.py` extension.